vuminhtue/Kaggle/Fuzzy_Matching/README.md

 - The code is written in R, running in HPC M2 and use only 1 CPU in computation.
 - SP500 data is downloaded from [Kaggle](https://www.kaggle.com/datasets/paytonfisher/sp-500-companies-with-financial-information) and extracted for the year 2021 only
 - Fortune 500 data is downloaded from [this link](https://data.world/aurielle/fortune-500-2017)
+- Both csv files are equiped in input folder